QSmally/QDB/Documentation/Connection.md

 > Returns **{Any}** Returns the new row of the updated property.

 ## [.Invert(KeyOrPath)](https://github.com/QSmally/QDB/blob/v4/lib/Connections/Connection.js#L635)
-> Inverts a boolean, i.e. from true to false and vice-versa, at the endpoint of the path.
+> Inverts a boolean, from true to false and vice-versa, at the endpoint of the path.
 > | Key | Type | Description |
 > | --- | --- | --- |
 > | KeyOrPath | Pathlike | Specifies which row or nested property to boolean-invert. |